ghostmonitor/archive-gm-jobs/Senior Engineer.md

 ## **Perks**

 This is a **SIT-IN POSITION**.
-We'd love you to join us at our Budapest office at least 3 times a week.
+We'd love you to join us at our 13. district, Budapest Lehel square office at least 3 times a week.

 Many companies will offer unlimited paid vacation - which let's face it, usually means no vacation at all.
 Instead of making false promises, we want to know what's important to you, and how we can make that happen.